gunnarvoet/niskine-proc/README.md

 A conda environment with all packages needed for running the python processing scripts can be created by running `conda env create -f environemnt.yml`.
 The environment will be called `niskine-proc`.

-The Makefile bundles a number of data syncronization and processing steps.
+The `Makefile` bundles a number of data syncronization and processing steps.
 Note that you need GNU make version 4.3 or higher for this to work properly.
 On Macs, this can be installed via `brew install make` using homebrew.
+Type `make help` to see various options.

 ### CTD
 Need to process cast nearby M1.